 Students are invited to discuss their potential majors, as well as larger academic and life goals, with their assigned faculty advisors.
 North Park University professors are accessible and an invaluable source of academic assistance.

 Peer Academic Assistance

-Group Tutoring (GT) and Supplemental Instruction (SI) are academic assistance programs that use peer-assisted study sessions scheduled throughout the week.
+One-on-One Tutoring and Supplemental Instruction (SI) are academic assistance programs that offer peer-assisted study sessions throughout the week.
 Here, students can compare notes, discuss readings, and develop study skills.
-These sessions are free for students.
+Sessions are free for students.